 Opened in 2000, our facility was designed with an emphasis on comfort and cleanliness for the dogs and cats waiting to find homes, and also to provide an accommodating environment for you to get to know our pets.

 Windows and skylights let in sunshine.
 Most of our cats do not live in cages.
 They are free to lounge and play in rooms filled with cat furniture and toys.
-Our dogs have indoor/outdoor dog kennels with big play yards.
-Nearly all are paired up with another dog in their kennel so they have a buddy to play with and curl up with at night.
+Our dogs have indoor/outdoor dog kennels with big play yards and an agility course yard.
 Our BEG program (Behavior Enrichment Group) enriches the physical well-being of our shelter dogs by providing mental health stimulation, exercise and training.
+BEG staff and volunteers improve our shelter dogs' lives through agiliy and obedience training, pack walks, day trips, overnight stays, and more.
 These are just some of the ways we've made life better for our adoptable pets.

 By adopting a pet from us you'll not only be giving that pet a good home, but also opening up a space for another homeless pet who needs our care.